Storm Catcher: Home media

 Storm Catcher premiered on HBO before landing on VHS and DVD.
-It was released on January 4, 2000 by Columbia TriStar Home Video.
-Although not critically reviewed in major media outlets, the film did garner some attention from other film reviewers.
-David Parkinson of Radio Times rated Storm Catcher, 1/5 stars and wrote, "Faced with a minuscule budget, a few feet of stock aerial footage and a script with dialogue that amounts to an aural assault, director Anthony Hickox has done well to produce a film that's only as bad as this one."
+It was released on January 4, 2000, by Columbia TriStar Home Video.

 Reception

 Critical response

+Although not critically reviewed in major media outlets, the film did garner some attention from other film reviewers.
+David Parkinson of Radio Times rated Storm Catcher, 1 out of 5 stars and wrote, "Faced with a minuscule budget, a few feet of stock aerial footage and a script with dialogue that amounts to an aural assault, director Anthony Hickox has done well to produce a film that's only as bad as this one."

-Robert Pardi of TV Guide rated it 2/5 stars and wrote, "As action fodder goes, this Lundgren vehicle benefits from solid wild blue yonder photography and enthusiastically executed assault sequences.
+Robert Pardi of TV Guide rated it 2 out of 5 stars and wrote, "As action fodder goes, this Lundgren vehicle benefits from solid wild blue yonder photography and enthusiastically executed assault sequences.
 As the bombs fall on familiar terrain and the fists smash into standard-issue bad guys, however, the landscape fills with deja-vu."